nicc777/code-container/README.md

 ## Important Security Information

 This project essentially packages a release from [another repository](https://github.com/cdr/code-server) for convenience.
-Please check the latest version in that repository and compare that with teh version being built for this image.
+Please check the latest version in that repository and compare that with the version being built for this image.
 If you are not comfortable with any discrepancies, please do not use this image.

 This solution assumes a private running environment and all authentication to the VSCode web interface have been disabled.